 |

-file -i |
+file -i filenames… |

 show autodetected mime-type for each filename given | ||

-find some-folder -maxdepth 1 -type f |
+find folder -maxdepth 1 -type f |

-show full filenames only for files (and not folders) inside the folder
+show full filenames only for files (and not folders) inside the folder given, without digging into any of its subfolders | ||

-find some-folder -type f -not -name '*.*' |
+find folder -type f -not -name '*.*' |

-show full filenames only for files without extension inside the folder named
+show full filenames only for files without extension inside the folder given |

 |